greenelab/deep-review/all-sections.md

 basic problem and an almost essential module of any protein structure prediction package.
 Contact prediction is much more challenging than secondary structure prediction, but it has a much larger impact on tertiary structure prediction.
-In recent years, the accuracy of contact prediction has significantly improved [@BhfjKSY3; @7atXz0r; @kboAopkh; @10dNuD89l].
+In recent years, the accuracy of contact prediction has greatly improved [@BhfjKSY3; @7atXz0r; @kboAopkh; @10dNuD89l].

 Protein secondary structure can exhibit three different states (alpha helix,